Safiullah-Rahu/MuetGPT/README.md

 ## Features

-CSV-AI offers the following key features:
+MuetGPT offers the following key features:

 - **Instant Responses:** MuetGPT leverages the power of OpenAI's model to provide quick and accurate answers to your questions about MUET.
 - **Wide Range of Queries:** Whether you're a student, faculty member, prospective student, or anyone curious about MUET, MuetGPT can help answer various queries, including information about courses, programs, admissions, events, facilities, and more.